-- Connect silicone tubing cut into approx. 10cm to the - nipple on the cover plate. • Then, connect the check valve supplied with the - engine as sketched (Be aware of the direction.)
-It is suggested to install a stopper as shown in the sketch. - pressure in the fuel tank. - Connect the fuel line to the nipple on the regulator. - to avoid dust entering the regulator.
+- Carry out plumbing referring to a sketch. - Connect silicone tubing cut into approx. 10cm to the nipple on the cover plate. - Then, connect the check valve supplied with the engine as sketched (Be aware of the direction.)
+It is suggested to install a stopper as shown in the sketch. • When refueling, remove this stopper to release - pressure in the fuel tank. • Connect the fuel line to the nipple on the regulator. - Be sure to equip a commercially available in-line filter to avoid dust entering the regulator.

-Note Since the muffler pressurized fuel feed is not used with this engine, plug the nipple on the muffler or replace it with a bolt.
+Since the muffler pressurized fuel feed is not used with this engine, plug the nipple on the muffler or replace it with a bolt.